mosip/id-authentication/design/registration/registration-lost-UIN.md

-5. The same procedure for this follows the registration procedure only the specific fields which are editable should be captured along the packet data and mention the 'applicationType' as 'UpdateUIN'.
+5. The same procedure for this follows the registration procedure only the specific fields which are editable should be captured along the packet data and mention the 'applicationType' as 'Lost UIN'.

 6. The **RegsitrationValidator** should validate the fields against the selection.